henriquebecker91/masters/codes/rb/batch_experiment/README.md

 What conditions you need to use this tool:
 * You use linux.
-* You have installed: sh (the shell); time (NOT the bash/sh internal command, but the package one, i.e.: https://www.archlinux.org/packages/extra/x86_64/time/ ); timeout (from coreutils); taskset (from util-linux, https://www.archlinux.org/packages/core/x86_64/util-linux/ ).
+* You have installed: sh (the shell); ruby (obvioulsy); time (NOT the bash/sh internal command, but the [package one](https://www.archlinux.org/packages/extra/x86_64/time/)); timeout (from coreutils); taskset (from [util-linux](https://www.archlinux.org/packages/core/x86_64/util-linux/)).

 What is not needed:
 * To know how to program in ruby.
-Only taking less than 5 minutes to learn some basic syntax will suffice.
-However, there's an exception, if you want not only to execute the commands but want to extract and group some information from the output to a CVS, you will need to tell ruby how to do the extracting part.
+Only taking less than 5 minutes to learn some basic syntax will suffice to run commands on multiple cores and save the results to files.
+However, there's an exception, if you want not only to execute the commands but want to extract and group some information from their output to a CVS, you will need to tell ruby how to do the extracting part.

+## How to use it

+You will need to create a ruby script (copy, past and adapt one of the provided examples), give it execution permissions ("chmod +x script.rb"), and execute it ("./script.rb").
+It's good to remember that this will probably flood the folder from were you called the command with files containing the output of the commands.
+Also good to remember that the commands will be called from the folder where you called the script, so they probably will expect that any relative paths/filenames given to them to be relative to the current folder.

-## Example
+## Examples

+After installing the gem, you will have a examples folder (/home/YOUR_USER/.gem/ruby/RUBY_VERSION/gems/batch_experiment-GEM_VERSION/examples).
+The example_batch.rb

 This code was born in [this repository](https://github.com/henriquebecker91/masters/tree/master/codes/rb/batch_experiment).